 Iowa neighborhood plagued by flooding transformed into park

 A new shelter and trail in Waterloo are among the final pieces of a transformation of a flood-raved neighborhood into a riverfront recreation area.
-The Courier reports a $200,000 grant from Iowa's Resource Enhancement and Protection program will fund the new shelter, parking lot and trail in Waterloo's Sherwood Park Recreation Area.
+A $200,000 grant from Iowa's Resource Enhancement and Protection program will fund the new shelter, parking lot and trail in Waterloo's Sherwood Park Recreation Area.

 Add your comments below